sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

-## Introduction:
+# Progress Report Introduction:
 This README file is a progress report for the project "2018-Data-Science-Bowl".
 In this project, I am going to explore the possibilities of deep learning and segmentation problem assuming that combining ladders networks will enhance the hidden network learning features.
 #### In this report i will introduce:
 - [X] The project description
-- [ ] The segmentation problem and the engineering challenge in it
-- [ ] A review of basic techniques in image segmentation
+- [X] A brif review of basic techniques in image segmentation
 - [ ] Deep Learning consepts
 - [ ] Use of Deep Learning in segmentation problem
 - [ ] Ladder Networks